publishpress/PublishPress-Blocks/src/readme.txt

   * Fix: Slow content refresh for Content Display block
   * Fix: Update to Reviews library v1.1.17
   * Fix: Use wp-customize-widgets dependency in customizer screen
+  * Fix: Notice and warnings in Widgets when trying to update Block Access User Roles with possible missing block

 = 2.11.1 - 27 Oct 2021 =
   * Add: Ask for review library through composer